casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 The second iteration will then be trained on a style specific dataset to approach the musical style of the application domain.

+# Model Implementation

+(mirror code)

+### Data Preprocessing using Command Line API

+- Show command line code.
+- discuss for understanding.

+### Python Implementation

+**Gdrive integration**

+Using Magenta´s Melody RNN model.
+Model designed for command line interface

+How the model is built
+Instead, used model functions directly
+Setting FLAGS

+ -
+**FLAGS**
+hyperparameters

+### Custom functionality

+Evaluation function

+ - FLAGS

+### TensorBoard

+The data was inspected using tensorboard.

+- Custom function to

-### DQN Reinforcement Learning
+(### DQN Reinforcement Learning

-The third iteration will then tune this LSTM using the Deep Q-learning approach by Jaques et. al.(2017).
+The third iteration will then tune this LSTM using the Deep Q-learning approach by Jaques et. al.(2017).  )

+# Numerical Evaluation

 ## Evalation mechanisms

+### Stats Tables

+### Domain Evaluation
 *Reference on how NLP models are evaluated**

 As a creative RNN is in its nature not trying to predict an accurate value such as a time series or classification,